rjust/defects4j/framework/bug-mining/README.md

     - Project layout (source and test directories)

-**TODO: What exactly may need to be adapted (i.e., which functions) and how should be adapted?
+**TODO: What exactly may need to be adapted (i.e., which functions) and how should they be adapted?
 Maybe we could add some TODOS to identify which bits may need to be checked/adapted, e.g., an example on how to adapt the perl module to SVN and how to configure a different source/test directory.**